 Apalbumine 1, the dominant royal jelly in honey with immunostimulating properties, is present in unifloforal honeys in different quantities.
-The quantity of apalbumine, and also the immunostimulating properties, decrease in the following order: Chestnut > dandelion > Rape, Linden, Acacia 65
+The quantity of apalbumine decreases in the following order: Chestnut > dandelion > Rape, Linden, Acacia

 Prebiotic properties

 It is not clear whether all types of honey exibit prebiotic effects and whether some honeys have a stronger prebiotic effect.
 Sour-wood, alfalfa, sage and clover honeys have been shown to have prebiotic activity.